AmrElmasry/Popular-Movies-app/README.md

 5. Support phones and tablets
 6. Explore content offline by saving last downloaded data
 7. Adapt material design and the new Floating Action Button
+8. On online user can share movie trailer by share action provider

 ## Technical Details:
 - The app gets data from the api and store it into a database